Browser Plugins

 What does building a browser plugin look like?

-We identify what's genuinely worth improving and how
+We identify what's genuinely worth improving and how: data validation, automatic content detection, guiding users through the correct flow.

-We deploy and maintain the extension alongside changes in source systems
+Publication in the Chrome Web Store or distribution via browser policy.
+We maintain the extension alongside changes in source systems.

 - The user has the data they need in the context of the page they're working on - without switching between tools